puppetlabs/puppet-docs/source/pe/3.2/maintain_backup_restore.markdown

 6. Run `chown -R pe-puppet:pe-puppet /etc/puppetlabs/puppet/ssl/`.
 7. Run `chown -R puppet-dashboard /opt/puppet/share/puppet-dashboard/certs/`.
-8. Restore modules, manifests, hieradata, etc, if necessary. <!--Zachary, if you want this step here, shouldn't we say earlier to back these up?
-Are these not in /etc/puppetlabs/?-->
+8. Restore modules, manifests, hieradata, etc, if necessary.
+   These are typically located in the `/etc/puppetlabs/` directory, but you may have configured them in another location.
 9. Run `/opt/puppet/sbin/puppetdb-ssl-setup -f`.
 This script generates SSL certificates and configuration based on the agent cert on your PuppetDB node.
 10. Start all PE services you stopped in step 2.